-That particular player was drafted in the 6th round that same year.
+That particular player was drafted as the 199th pick in the 6th round that same year.
 In week two of the following season, he replaced the number 1 QB who was knocked out of the game.
-Since that day, this quarterback has played 16 seasons as a starter, has been to 8 super bowls winning 5, has been the Super Bowl MVP 4 times, has more playoff wins than any player in the history of the NFL and is now considered the G.O.A.T. greatest of all time.
-Yes, we’re talking about Tom Brady of the New England Patriots.
+Since that day, this quarterback has played 22 seasons as a starter, has been to 10 super bowls winning 7, has been the Super Bowl MVP 5 times, has more playoff wins than any player in the history of the NFL, and is now considered the G.O.A.T. greatest of all time.
+Yes, we’re talking about the now-retired Tom Brady of the New England Patriots and Tampa Bay Buccaneers.

-I share this because, in the creation of a successful organization and when you’re hiring your dream team, understand that they actually do not get hired or fired.
+I share this because, in the creation of a successful organization when you’re hiring your dream team, understand that they actually do not get hired or fired.
 They either qualify for a position or they don’t.
-Tom Brady qualified himself for the QB position of the New England Patriots and Tampa Bay Buccaneers only to relinquished it on his retirement.
+Tom Brady qualified himself for the QB position of both the New England Patriots and Tampa Bay Buccaneers only to relinquished it on his retirement.

-When an organization is clear on their culture, like the New England Patriots are.
+When an organization is clear on its culture.
 They will be clear on who fits in and who doesn’t.
 When you are looking to create your dream team, you want to be looking for certain attributes in these individuals.
-You want to find personnel that are running on all 16 cylinders.
+You want to find personnel that is running on all 16 cylinders.
 It’s these individuals that you need to create a high-performance team.

 At the same time, you also need a leader running on those 16 cylinders.
 When you have this combination with those who have qualified for their positions by these standards, you will begin to have your high-performance team.

-If Tom Brady was judged on Mind & Body alone back in 2000, he may have never been in the NFL at all, it was his Heart and Spirit that first drove him to the top.
+If Tom Brady was judged on Mind & Body alone back in 2000, he may have never been in the NFL at all, it was his Heart and Soul that first drove him to the top.
 It’s also safe to say that Tom Brady built up the mind and body portion of his resume over his 22 years in the NFL.